aidotse/AMLGentex/README.md

 ## Setup

 1. Create a folder for the outputs: `mkdir outputs`
-2. (Only for manual) Create a temporary folder for storing pyhton output: `mkdir tmp`
+2. Create a temporary folder for storing pyhton output: `mkdir tmp`
 3. Create a folder for the simulation paramters: `mkdir paramFiles`
 4. In paramFiles create a folder for a new simulation, e.g. `mkdir paramFiles/simulation1`
 5. In the simulation folder, create these files: conf.json, accounts.csv, normalModels.csv, alertPatterns.csv, degree.csv and transactionTypes.csv